HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

   - [ ] All code quality checks set up in the [Developer Tools milestone](https://github.com/HHS/grants-equity/issues/50) are passing
   - [ ] The resources required to deploy and host the API are provisioned programmatically using the [Infrastructure-as-Code milestone](https://github.com/HHS/grants-equity/issues/123) framework
   - [ ] Code changes are deployed using the CI/CD pipeline set up in [the Back-end CI/CD milestone](https://github.com/HHS/grants-equity/issues/57)
+  - [ ] Logging/monitoring is configured, and it both records the metrics defined below and alerts the development team when the API is down
 - [ ] The following developer experience (DX) requirements are satisfied:
   - [ ] The API is live at `beta.grants.gov/api/`
   - [ ] Developers can learn how to interact with the API by referencing the API documentation